eNOVAAerospace/flight_track/README.md

 ## How to : use the program 'Extract_Flight.exe'

 On the dump, you will see a file and a folder.
-For the current readme, the program is called "wrap_planes", it is the old file version, now named "Extract_Flight". the program is contained in the main.py file and the library in the folder, so don't delete or modify anything. you will have to keep this configuration so the program can work.
+For the current readme, the program is called "wrap_planes.exe"; it is the old file version, now named "Extract_Flight.exe".
+The program is contained in the main.py file and the library in the folder, so don't delete or modify anything.
+You will have to keep this configuration so the program can work.

 ![img.png](library/readme/azertyhgcx.png)